exercism/pharo-smalltalk/README.md

 At the most basic level, Exercism is all about the tests and testing with [test suites](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).

-Pharo exercises are organised into sub-packages, which each contain a TestCase that must be compatible with [SUunit](https://en.wikipedia.org/wiki/SUnit).
+Pharo exercism exercises are organised into sub-packages, which each contain a TestCase that must be compatible with [SUunit](https://en.wikipedia.org/wiki/SUnit).

 To test an exercise run it from the built-in test runner by clicking on the test orb.
 The orb will turn green if the tests are successful, or orange or red if their are any failures or errors respectively.
 Alternatively you can run tests manually in the playground by evaluating: